 Chinese styling can be found in the pagoda-style pediments of china cabinets, and glazing bars carved with fretwork.
 Similar fretwork can be seen on the edges of tea tables, and on chair backs and legs.
 Some Chinese Chippendale furniture was ‘Japanned’, or coated with paintwork imitating Asian lacquerwork.

 The influence of Rococo on Chippendale style furniture

 Today, the term ‘Chippendale style’ generally refers to English furniture made in a modified Rococo style.

 Chippendale’s Rococo-influenced designs were in part a reaction to the staid formality of earlier periods, although he adapted the elaborate French style for the somewhat less extravagant English market.

-His Rococo designs include French chairs based on the Louis XV style, embellished tables and ornate gilded mirrors.
+His Rococo designs include French chairs based on the Louis XV style, embellished tables and ornate gilded antique mirrors.
 Perhaps his most famous design is the broad-seated ribbon back chair, which featured a centre support made up of highly decorative carved ribbons and a cupid’s bow-shaped back rail.

 Spotting Chippendale style furniture